oneconvergence/dkube-examples/insurance/README.md

 2. Add the below environment variables in configuration tab if your data is in aws_s3, if your data is in local move to step 3.
    - AWS_ACCESS_KEY_ID : your_access_key
    - AWS_SECRET_ACCESS_KEY : your_secret_key
-3. Click Submit
+3. Click Submit.
+4. Upload the [resources-notebook](https://github.com/oneconvergence/dkube-examples/tree/monitoring/insurance/resources.ipynb) and fill the details in 1st cell:
+   - MONITOR_NAME = {your_modelmonitor_name}
+   - DATA_SOURCE = {'local','aws_s3','sql'}
+   - INPUT_TRAIN_TYPE = {'training','retraining'}
+5. Run all the cells in resources.ipynb.

 ### Pipeline (Training or Retraining)

 1. From **workspace/insurance/insurance** open **pipeline.ipynb** to build the pipeline.
-2. In 1st cell, specify input_train_type as 'training'
-   - Specify the source as 'sql', if your data is in sql, or 'aws_s3' if your data is in aws_s3, by default it's local.
-3. The pipeline includes preprocessing, training and serving stages.
+2. The pipeline includes preprocessing, training and serving stages.
 Run all cells
   - **preprocessing**: the preprocessing stage generates the dataset (either training-data or retraining-data) depending on user choice.
   - **training**: the training stage takes the generated dataset as input, train a sgd model and outputs the model.
   - **serving**: The serving stage takes the generated model and serve it with a predict endpoint for inference.
-4. Verify that the pipeline has created the following resources
+3. Verify that the pipeline has created the following resources
   - Datasets: 'insurance-training-data' with version v2.
 The base dataset is sourced from AWS
   - Model: 'insurance-model' with version v2